-12. Any applicant may directly apply for a permit via customs brokers equipped with authorized computer terminals.
+- 10. Permit applications must include information including where the product is coming from, which port it is being shipped to, and date of arrival. - 11.
+Import permits and normal customs entry forms are required in addition to health certificates as required by the Canada Food Inspection Agency. - 12.
+Any applicant may directly apply for a permit via customs brokers equipped with authorized computer terminals.
 Permit fees range from CAN\$10.00 to CAN\$26.00 (according to the value of the goods).
 This fee does not cover the cost of any additional services provided by such issuers.

-Permits may also be requested, by fax, from the Global Affairs Canada for which the associated fees range from CAN\$15.00 to CAN\$31.00 (according to the value of the goods).
+Permits may also be requested, by email, from Global Affairs Canada for which the associated fees range from CAN\$15.00 to CAN\$31.00 (according to the value of the goods).